How to record income and expenses

 Examples of allowable business expenses if you’re using cash basis are:

-- day to day running costs, eg electricity, fuel
+- day to day running costs, such as electricity, fuel

-- things you use in your business, eg machinery, computers, vans
+- things you use in your business, such as machinery, computers, vans

-- interest and charges up to £500, eg interest on bank overdrafts
+- interest and charges up to £500, for example interest on bank overdrafts

 - buying goods for resale